Creatorbyte/RoR2ModTest/README.md

 alpha2 - Shiny pearl

 ## Build Instructions
-<br><br>If you want to change the code for this mod or attempt to build it yourself, you will need to setup a few dependencies first using NuGet.<br> You can find all the necessary dependency packages in ROR2TestMod.csproj and you can install them by using the following NuGet command:
+If you want to change the code for this mod or attempt to build it yourself, you will need to setup a few dependencies first using NuGet.<br> You can find all the necessary dependency packages in ROR2TestMod.csproj and you can install them by using the following NuGet command:
 ```
 dotnet add package SomeName.LibName -v *-*
 ```